Where to Stay in Narita, Japan: 3 Best Areas & Hotels

 Both the JR and Keisei train lines make it simple to travel between the airport and downtown, while many of the bigger hotels near the terminals run free shuttles to the airport itself and even to nearby shopping malls.
 Then once you make it downtown, you can walk everywhere!

-- Downtown Narita – This is the lively heart of the city, with JR and Keisei train stations close by, plus plenty of shops, restaurants, and the charming Omotesando road leading up to Naritasan Shinshoji Temple.
+- Downtown Narita – Best for first-time visitors – This is the lively heart of the city, with JR and Keisei train stations close by, plus plenty of shops, restaurants, and the charming Omotesando road leading up to Naritasan Shinshoji Temple.
 Richmond Hotel Narita offers a comfortable and practical stay right in the middle of it all.

-- Naritasan Park – This is a tranquil area just beyond the temple grounds where you’ll find koi ponds, walking paths, and serene gardens.
+- Naritasan Park – Best for a peaceful, traditional stay – This is a tranquil area just beyond the temple grounds where you’ll find koi ponds, walking paths, and serene gardens.
 Wakamatsu Honten is a charming ryokan with a large onsen for guests to enjoy.

-- Narita Airport area – This is the most practical option if you’re here on a short stopover, because you’ve got big-name hotels, free shuttles to the terminals, and even connections to nearby shopping malls.
+- Narita Airport area – Best for short stays & convenience – This is the most practical option if you’re here on a short stopover, because you’ve got big-name hotels, free shuttles to the terminals, and even connections to nearby shopping malls.
 Hilton Tokyo Narita Airport offers a super comfy stay if you’ve had a long flight.

 Important Tip